 Rise up' is about walking the line between hope and despair for our planet.
-It is a story-song written about a person who has everything, but who struggles to enjoy their happiness knowing how much suffering there is in the world.
+It is a story-song written about a person who has everything, but who struggles to enjoy happiness knowing how much suffering there is in the world.
 Ultimately the song represents the journey that anyone of conscience must make on a planet in turmoil, asking ‘how can I feel happy, when others are not free’.
-But the song still holds hope, as ‘love finds a way through the dark nights’, finally saying ‘you must be the change you seek, if you wish to feel peace, you must cease the war in you’.
+But the song still holds hope, as ‘love finds a way through the dark nights’, finally saying ‘you must be the change you seek, you must cease the war in you’.

-World Made of Sand' is an unusual hybrid with Hulgo from Mongolia, Juan from Argentina, and Heather from Scotland, working on a latin song composed by Hulgo, then worked on by the others in the collaboration.
-It's an uplifting, upbeat song about what feels very much like transition times on our turbulent planet.
-As the lyrics say 'I see the dark clouds on the horizon, do you see them too, do you see the people running to the light, to the hope, the dreams'...It speaks of 'a world made of sand' and the rising and falling of empires but it is still a hopeful, joyful song, full of kind of giddy awareness of a crazy planet, where 'something funny is happening these days'..MORE LESS
+World Made of Sand' is an unusual hybrid with Hulgo, Juan and Heather, working on a Latin song composed by Hulgo, then worked on by the others in the collaboration.
+It's an uplifting, upbeat about what feels very much like transition times on our turbulent planet.
+As the lyrics say 'I see the dark clouds on the horizon, do you see them too, do you see the people running to the light, to the hope, the dreams'.
+It speaks of 'a world made of sand' and the rising and falling of empires but it is still a hopeful, joyful song.

 A new creation’ is a song full of hope and love for the earth.
 It carries a profound faith in the possibility of transformation.
 Though the world is going through some tough times at the moment, we have a conviction that ‘out of the old comes the new’.
 Beyond our sorrow for the mess we’ve made of our beautiful planet, there is still time to transform to a new earth, ‘ a new creation’.

 This song is about hope for earth, many things have happened and many are still going to happen but earth depends on our hope as humanity to thrive.

-This song is a response to the feeling of turmoil and tumultuousness in the world, now more than ever.
+This song is a response to the feeling of turmoil in the world.
 It is reflecting something so many people on earth are feeling right now; that we are on a rollercoaster of emotions, thoughts, and new and collapsing realities.
 It comes from the feeling that we must hold on tight and as the lyrics say; ‘Stand together so we don’t fall down’.
-It’s a bouncy song, like a wild ride, but it has a strong positive message of resilience and recovery.
+It’s a bouncy song, like a wild ride, but it has a positive message of resilience and recovery.
 It’s an ode to survival, and to the human spirit of courage to overcome all things if we only work together.

-“Pangea” is a song depicting a sense of wholeness and multiplicity.
-Referring to the hypothetical continent of the past, the song is a nostalgic remembrance of a time when the planet was quite literally a single connected landmass, before separation.
-Pangaea is a combination of earthly nostalgic strings strung in a harmony of a natural gathering of sounds.
+“Pangea” is a song depicting a sense of wholeness.
+Referring to the hypothetical continent of the past, the song is a nostalgic remembrance of a time when the planet was a single landmass, before separation.
+Pangaea is a combination of nostalgic strings strung in a harmony of a natural gathering of sounds.
 Between old and new sounds, rhythms and melodies, and distant collaborations, Pangaea is a piece inspired by a sense of planetary oneness.
 A oneness of humanity and of earth, and the span of time that encapsulates their common narrative.

-No submissions for Beyond Music Project Volume 1.
+No submissions for project Beyond Music Project Volume 1.